 With the cost of a truck roll in Germany running about 60 to 70 euros and the handling of incoming customer service calls running about 5 to 10 euros each, the provider hoped to reduce customer service costs and improve customer satisfaction at the same time.

-Before deploying Guavus software, this MSO set about to validate its real business value.
-They wanted to ensure that Guavus would in fact help them meet their goals of greater network uptime, better customer experiences, and lower operational costs.
+Before deploying Ops-IQ, this MSO set about to validate its real business value.
+They wanted to ensure that Ops-IQ would in fact help them meet their goals of greater network uptime, better customer experiences, and lower operational costs.